 The following is a summary of the current soil data available in the breach area of the 17th Street Canal.
-The soil data for the breach include all borings and cone penetrometer tests (CPT) in the breach area.
+The soil's data for the breach include all borings and cone penetrometer tests (CPT) in the breach area.
 This area was chosen because the geology and soil types are very similar to the soil types and geology found at the breach area.
 The breach area and breach location are shown in Figure 1-7.
 In addition, some soil data from the west levee will be used for the breach area because of similar geology and soil types.
 This area is shown in Figure 1-8.

 The stratigraphy in the breach area is divided into Levee Embankment, Marsh Stratum, Lacustrine Stratum, and Beach Sand Stratum.
 The data for each stratum are presented below.
 These data consist of GDM borings, new borings (taken in 2005), and CPTs.
-Additional testing (consolidation tests, Atterberg Limits, UU triaxial tests w/ pore pressures) and investigations (CPTs and field vane shear test) were performed in 2006.
-Data from the investigations and lab testing are presented in later in the report.
+Testing is not complete on all of the samples from new borings.
+In addition, field vane shear tests and CPTs are scheduled to occur in the next couple of weeks, which will provide more data in the breach area.